Ultimate STEM Challenge FAQs

 - a PowerPoint presentation (up to 20 slides)

-- a video (up to 3 minutes) with an accompanying project description form
+- a video (up to 3 minutes) with an accompanying video supporting entry form

 A teacher must log in to the BP Educational Service website, complete the simple entry form, and upload the students' entry.